vivien/i3blocks-contrib/calendar/README.md

 ```

 * Add `for_window [class="Yad"] floating enable` to your i3 config file.
-Unfortunately this is neccessary [because of a bug in `yad`](https://sourceforge.net/p/yad-dialog/tickets/301/).
+Unfortunately this is necessary [because of a bug in `yad`](https://sourceforge.net/p/yad-dialog/tickets/301/).
 You may skip this step if you want to open the calendar popup as a normal tile instead.

 # Configuration